Skip to main content

 What are the differences between night cream and day cream?

 There isn’t an “official” difference between day and night creams.
-For the most part, you could use a good moisturizer for both.
-For example, moisturizers with SPF protection are more suited for daytime use.
-Conversely, creams with retinoids or alpha-hydroxy acids (AHAs) are better as a night cream—in fact, they shouldn’t be used during the day.
+However, moisturizers with SPF protection are more suited for daytime use.
+Conversely, creams with retinoids or alpha-hydroxy acids (AHAs) are better as a night cream.

 • • •